Marine Battery Maintenance 101

 The battery voltage should be kept at or above a 50% state of charge for maximum battery life.
 Keep the battery's electrolyte level to the indicated level and never let the plates be exposed above the electrolyte.
 Use only distilled water - not tap water, when refilling the batteries.
 Water is the only element used by your battery.
 You should never have to add acid to your battery.
 Do not overfill or fill when the batteries are discharged.
 Over-watering dilutes the acid excessively and electrolyte will be expelled when charging.

 Equalization is the controlled overcharging of a fully charged battery.
-This overcharge mixes the electrolyte, evens the charge among varying battery cells and reduces permanent sulfation of the battery plates.
-It is energy invested in lengthening the life of the battery.
-We believe that as a rule of thumb, equalization should be done every 60 to 90 days.
+This overcharge mixes the electrolyte, evens the charge among varying battery cells, and reduces permanent sulfation of the battery plates.
+This, in essence, is energy invested in lengthening the life of your battery.
+While some four-stage battery chargers allow for the automatic equalization, manual equalization service on batteries is not only possible, but recommended.
+We here at eMarine suggest that as a rule of thumb, equalization should be done every 60 to 90 days for maximum effect.

-Equalization will take your batteries to 15 volts or higher (30 volts on a 24-volt system), so make sure any DC loads are disconnected before you begin.
-The equalization process consumes water and produces gassing.
-Make sure your batteries are well ventilated during this charging.
-The batteries should be monitored closely during this process.
+The equalization process will take your batteries to 15 volts or higher (30 volts on a 24-volt system), so make sure any DC loads are disconnected before you begin.
+The equalization process will also consume water and produces gassing.
+Make sure the area of your battery bank is well ventilated during this charging - these fumes can be extremely destructive to fabric and upholstrey.
+The batteries should be monitored closely throughout the process.
 Check specific gravity of all the cells at the start, noting any low cells.
 Keep checking electrolyte density during the process, until you receive three readings of 30 minutes apart that indicate no further increase of specific gravity values.

 The fumes produced during Equalization can be very destructive to fabric and upholstery if the batteries are located in the living area of a boat.
 The area needs to be well ventilated.